Photography Terminology Explained

 Be aware that there is another kind of resolution – the interpolated resolution which could be presented in higher pixel counts.
 However, it’s the optical resolution that is the true or absolute resolution and not the software-enhanced interpolated resolution specified by some camera manufacturers.

 To acquire is to import or transfer a digital image from a camera or scanner to a computer for editing purposes.

 Adobe RGB (Adobe RGB 1998)

-Adobe RGB 1998 is a widely- accepted editing color space designed by Adobe Systems, Inc. that using only Red, Green and Blue as primary colors, can cover millions or “all possible colors” that can come out of CMYK printers.
+Adobe RGB 1998 is a widely- accepted editing color space designed by Adobe Systems, Inc. that uses only Red, Green, and Blue as primary colors.
+It can cover millions or “all possible colors” that can come out of CMYK printers.

 Adobe RGB offers a wider color space compared to sRGB, another widely-accepted color space.

 AF Servo or Autofocus Servo is a feature, normally found on DSLRs, that allows the camera to continuously focus on a moving object.
 This feature is generally useful to wildlife or sports photographers that need to focus on a moving subject.